 Notes: Underlined fields indicate fields of study for which collaborating faculty members are responsible.

-(\) Developmental Neuroscience field from the Department of Integrative Life Sciences; Plant Reproductive Strategy, and Conservation Biology fields from the Department of Ecological Developmental Adaptability Life Sciences as well as Biostructural Chemistry and Plant Molecular and Physiological Adaptation fields from the Department of Molecular and Chemical Life Sciences, are not accepting applications.
+Number of students to be accepted: a few students in each field.
+However, if the number of successful applicants is less than the number of available positions, the vacant positions will be added to the general entrance examination. () Developmental Neuroscience fields from the Department of Integrative Life Sciences; Plant Reproductive Strategy and Conservation Biology fields from the Department of Ecological Developmental Adaptability Life Sciences as well as Biostructural Chemistry and Plant Molecular and Physiological Adaptation fields from the Department of Molecular and Chemical Life Sciences, are not accepting applications.